 09 of 09

-This site is sponsored by Coats & Clark, the maker of many thread types.
+Red Heart is a fantastic resource from beginner embroiderers to experts.
 You'll find ideas, tutorials and a few techniques to try.
 Do a bit of exploring and you'll find non-embroidery projects that would make a perfect base for adding your own stitches!